|Console||Game Boy Advance|

 And finally, skills.
 Skills are really more of an afterthought than something to strive for, since they’re exclusive to certain classes.
 For example, Bishops have the Slayer skill, which allows them to deal tremendous damage to monsters.
 This skill alone makes many of the game’s enemies a complete joke.

-So overall, the gameplay is mostly the same as Fire Emblem but with changes that end up making the game much easier.
+So overall, the gameplay is mostly the same as The Blazing Blade but with changes that end up making the game much easier.
 I don’t mind them too much, though I wish there could’ve been more depth compared to the previous game.

 The soundtrack is okay.
 There are some great pieces (though some like the battle themes gets old REALLY fast, after playing the 300th time after killing a weak monster).